rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   Sellars, W. (1963).
 "Philosophy and the scientific image of man" in @Sellars_1963_Science_Perception_and_Reality

-Sellars:

->   Philosophy in an important sense has no special subject-matter which
->   stands to it as other subject-matters stand to other special disciplines.
->   If philosophers did have such a special subject-matter, they could turn it
->   over to a new group of specialists as they have turned other special
->   subject-matters to non-philosophers over the past 2500 years, first with
->   mathematics, more recently psychology and sociology, and, currently,
->   certain aspects of theoretical linguistics.
-What is characteristic of
->   philosophy is not a special subject-matter, but the aim of knowing one's
->   way around with respect to the subject-matters of all the special
->   disciplines. [^SellarsTODO]

 Maddy defines naturalism:

 >   These days, as more and more philosophers count themselves as naturalists,